schang412/verilog-spi/README.md

 ## Introduction

-This is a basic SPI to AXI Stream IP Core, written in Verilog with cocotb testbenches.
+SPI interface components written in SystemVerilog with cocotb testbenches.

 ## Documentation

-The main code for the core exists in the `rtl` subdirectory.
-The `spi_tx.sv` and `spi_rx.sv` contain the actual implementation while `spi_master.sv` instantiates the modules and makes internal connections.

-The module has a MOSI pin for transmit and a MISO pin for receive.
-The modules take one parameter, `AXIS_DATA_WIDTH`, which specifies the width of the data bus.
-The length of a SPI word is determined by `spi_word_width`, which must take on a value of equal or less than `AXIS_DATA_WIDTH`. `spi_word_width` is latched on a transmit transaction.
-The `sclk_prescale` factor determines the frequency of `sclk` (calculated by Fclk/sclk_prescale) (the minimum value for `sclk_prescale` is 2).
-The `spi_mode` determines how the module samples data, shifts data, and the clock idle level.

-The module provides a 'busy' signal that is high when the respective operation is taking place.
-The receiver also presents an overrun error signal that goes high when the data word currently in the tdata output register is not read before another word is received.

-The main interface to the user design is an AXI4-Stream interface that consists of `tdata`, `tvalid`, and `tready` signals. `tready` flows in the opposite direction as `tdata` and `tvalid`. `tdata` is considered valid when `tvalid` is high.
-The destination will accept data only when `tready` is high.
-Data is transferred from the source to the destination when both `tvalid` and `tready` are high, otherwise the bus is stalled.
+### spi_master module

+#### Parameters
+- AXIS_DATA_WIDTH: the bit width of the axis stream interface
+- PRESCALE_WIDTH: the bit of the clock prescale value

+#### Signals
+- lsb_first: clock out the lowest bit first
+- spi_mode: determines the idle clock polarity and how the module sample snad shift data
+- sclk_prescale: the number to divide the clock cycles by (should be divisible by 4)
+- spi_word_width: how many bits are transmitted in a SPI transaction
+- rx_overrun_error: received another word before the current word has been read
+- bus_active: active high when the bus is currently in use (should be inverted to get n_cs)

+The mode, sclk_prescale, and word_width are sampled at the beginning of an SPI transaction, which is initiated by the AXIS input.

+### spi_master_axil module

+#### Parameters

+- NUM_SS_BITS: the number of slave select lines (1-32)
+- FIFO_EXIST: declares that a FIFO buffer should exist between the AXIL register and spi_master module.
+- FIFO_DEPTH: the depth of the FIFO queue
+- AXIL_ADDR_WIDTH: the address width of the AXIL interface (16, 32, 64)
+- AXIL_ADDR_BASE: the base address that the contents are offset from

 ### Source Files

 ```
-rtl/spi_master.sv  : Wrapper for the complete SPI interface
+rtl/spi_master.sv       : SPI master module
-rtl/spi_rx.sv      : SPI receiver implementation
-rtl/spi_tx.sv      : SPI transmitter implementation
+rtl/spi_master_axil.sv  : SPI master module (32-bit AXI lite slave)
 ```

 ### SPI Modes